aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/aspose-email-java-filter-exchange-appointments-by-date/_index.md

 builder.getAppointment().getEnd().beforeOrEqual(sdf.parse("10/15/2016 10:00:00"));
 ```

-### Step 3: Execute the Query
+### Step 3: execute the query

-Use the `IEWSClient` instance to execute your query and retrieve appointments:
+Use the previously configured `IEWSClient` to run the query and retrieve matching appointments:

 ```java
 import com.aspose.email.MailQuery;